The 4th Annual World Arts Film Festival is honored to welcome The Black Ghiandola

 Join us at the 4th Annual World Arts Film Festival to see the film and get a behind-the-scenes look at THE BLACK GHIANDOLA.
 A special event film screening and Q&A with Executive Producer Tamika Lamison.

 Directed by Catherine Hardwicke (Twilight), Ted Melfi (Hidden Figures) and Sam Raimi (Spiderman Trilogy)

 Starring: Anthony Conti, JK Simmons, Laura Dern, David Lynch, Richard Chamberlain, Johnny Depp, John Grady, Jade Pettyjohn, Chad L. Coleman, Keith Allan, Pritesh Shah and Penelope Ann Miller.

-Images from some of the Official Selection of short films showing at the 4th Annual World Arts Film Festival
+Images from the Official Selection of short films at the 4th Annual World Arts Film Festival

 Hello Festival Friends!

 Every year our workshop programs highlight the emerging ‘visual’ voices of young artists and filmmakers while giving individuals with special needs such as autism, the opportunity to make films of their own and learn side by side with their peers.
 Participation in World Arts’ events and programs supports individuals of all ages and abilities to find success in the creative industries and beyond.

 Englewood Elementary After-School Film Club “Behind the Scenes”